 Your body readily uses carbohydrates for fuel.
 The sooner in the evening that they use up those carbs for energy, the sooner your body starts burning body fat while you’re sleeping.

 There is evidence that eating later in the evening increases body fat storage during sleep, regardless of exercise or food choices.
 A recent study backs up this growing association between late-night eating and higher body fat in humans.
 Three types of technology were used in this unique study to record participants’ sleep, physical activity, and eating patterns.
-Eating later in the evening was further associated with greater body fat stores.
+Eating later in the evening was associated with greater body fat stores.

 When you time most of your eating to occur earlier in the day, you stand a better chance of losing fat weight instead of gaining it.